 This is a legal form of business which combines elements of a "C" corporation and a partnership.
 This is a complicated form of business to establish, and we recommend you seek assistance from a lawyer.
-As with a corporation, please register your LLC with the Secretary of State's office at 404-656-2817 or www.sos.ga.gov/corporations.
+As with a corporation, you must register your LLC with the Georgia Secretary of State, Corporations Division.